hedgehog7453/INFO20002/README.md

 ## To Run the Application

-To run this web app, please follow the instruction:
+Please follow the instructions to run this web application:
-1. Under the `app` folder, run `python server.py` in any command-line tool
+1. In any command-line tool, cd to `app` folder and run `python server.py` to get the server ready
-2. When server is setup, in a web browser (google chrome is prefered), go to the address `http://localhost:5000/`
+2. When server is ready, in a web browser (google chrome is prefered), go to the address `http://localhost:5000/`

 ## Application Structure

-### Raw Data
+### Raw Data Page

-A bootstrap table that displays the raw dataset used for the project.
-It provides sorting, searching and pagination.
+This page displays the raw dataset used for the project.
+It is built using bootstrap table and provides sorting, searching and pagination function.

 ### Pivot Table Builder

-This page allows user to observe the data by building a pivot table.
+This page allows user to analyse the dataset by building a pivot table.
 User needs to input row, column, aggregation attribute, aggregation method, and an optional filter (the attribute to filter on, filter condition, and filter value).
 It directs to the pivot table page after clicking "Create Pivot Table" button.

 ### Hypothesis and Observation

-This page introduces 5 hypotheses based on the dataset and our observations after visualising the data.
+This page introduces our five hypotheses based on the dataset and observations after visualising the data.

 ## Dataset